 Tues., Dec.
 4; 4:45 pm

-Last of a three-part Duncaster lecture series.
-Series cost: $20; Fellows: no charge
+Last of three Duncaster lectures.
+Series cost: $20; Fellows: no charge.Register online.

 This lecture will focus on research of the U.S. Exploring Expedition whose circumnavigation of the world from 1838–42 was the most ambitious voyage of ocean exploration in the United States during the 19th century, and whose voyage marked a new vision of American commercial and scientific expansion into the Pacific Ocean.
 The lecture will examine the expedition's work in the Antarctic, the Fiji Islands, and the Pacific Northwest.